keys-pub/website/docs/cli/install.md

 # Install

+_The desktop app comes with the command line, but if you want to install only the command line, you are in the right place._

-To manually build the binaries, see [building from source](building.md).
+To manually build the binaries, see [building from source](/docs/building.md).

 Or are you looking for [command line usage](/docs/cli/)?